The 6 benefits of kettlebell training for fighters

 1. Burns fat faster

-There’s nothing fun about cutting weight.
-Sweatsuits, sauna, skipping, and whatever else fighters have to do make weight.
+There's nothing fun about cutting weight.
+Sweatsuits, saunas, skipping, and whatever else fighters have to do make weight.
 But what if you could burn fat and reduce the severity of your cut?
 Kettlebells do that by something called excess post-oxygen consumption, or EPOC for short.
 EPOC is the amount of energy required for your body to return to its normal resting state after high-intensity workouts.
-Because this requires major energy input, you’re burning calories even after you’ve stopped training.
+Because this requires major energy input, you're burning calories even after you've stopped training.
 But when fighters are cutting, they need to lose fat while maintaining muscle mass.
 Kettlebells do exactly that.
-They’re burning fat while building muscle and strength.
+They're burning fat while building muscle and strength.

-2. Builds muscle and power
+2. Build muscle and power

 Building strength and power among muscles on the back of the body—the posterior kinetic chain—is incredibly important for all fighters and combat athletes.
 Well-executed kicks or takedowns require power in the hips and legs.
 Regardless of how strong your upper body is, without a strong and mobile lower body, your execution is always going to be suboptimal.
 On top of that, grapplers require strong glutes for bridging or strong and mobile hip flexors for shrimping.
 The erector spinae support your upper torso and without a strong, stable back, your technique is useless.